xpsi-group/xpsi/docs/source/install.rst

 which should import without any errors.
 If you get ``ERROR:   Could not load MultiNest library "libmultinest.so"``, that means either MultiNest was not succesfully installed or could not be found.
+While X-PSI will run properly, the nested-sampling capabilities (requiring MultiNest) will crash.
+The user can use EMCEE as the back-up sampler (see example in :doc:`Modeling<Modeling>`).
+Note however that the post-processing turorials have only been implemented for the outputs of MultiNest.

 X-PSI